Saving money whether on a tight budget or otherwise is something a lot of us struggle with.

-As you reach out for your debit card, there is always a chance for interest, late payment, etc.
+As you reach out for your credit card, there is always a chance for interest, late payment, etc.

-With the gas price at where it is right now, it is a no-brainer to monitor your gas expenses.
+With the gas prices where they are right now, it is a no-brainer to monitor your gas expenses.

 If you actually spend more than you make, there is no chance to save money.
 Forget about perception and expectation, stick to the bare minimum while waiting for your situation to turn around.

-They can accumulate and you if keep up to it for an extended period, you will be surprised how much you can save in that little piggy bank.
+They can accumulate and you if keep up with it for an extended period, you will be surprised how much you can save in that little piggy bank.

-Suffice to say that if you invest in big ticket item through credit facilities, the impact would be painful as your payment program kicks in.
+Suffice it to say that if you invest in big ticket item through credit facilities, the impact will be painful as your payment program kicks in.

 Not only is this option cheaper, you will also free from the burden to service the loan for a specified number of years.

 Granted, it will take some time to save that amount of money, but it would turn out better for the long term.

 Once you become a member, books and DVDs are all available to you free.

 For used books, video games, movies and music check out half.com.